Alpha Thalassemia in Children

 DNA testing.
 These tests look for gene defects.
 DNA testing can find carriers.

-Treatment depends on the type of alpha thalassemia.
+Treatment also depends on the type of alpha thalassemia:

-- There is no effective treatment for alpha thalassemia major.
+Alpha thalassemia major.
+There is no effective treatment for this.

 Complications from the treatment of hemoglobin H disease may occur.
 For example,

 How is alpha thalassemia managed in a child?

 Your child should have his or her blood checked regularly.
 Talk with your child's